Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- Create a native project based on the Basic UI native template in the workspace.
+- Create a native project based on the basic UI native template in the workspace:

   Windows&reg;:
   ```